MarcoPolo/cryptic-auth/README.md

 * If it can be packaged well it would be cinch to setup.
 * Client never sends a password!
 One click login!
+* Server doesn't need to store passwords, only public keys (heck you can put it in a plain text file for everyone to see, and still be golden!)

 Pub/private Keys for the web